sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 ### Advantages over deprecated stash-based silencing

-Prior to Sensu 0.26, silencing capability was implemented in external libraries like [sensu-plugin][1] using [Sensu Stashes][0].
+Prior to Sensu 0.26, silencing capability was implemented in external libraries like [sensu-plugin][6] using specially crafted [Sensu Stashes][7].
 Although silencing via stashes has not been removed from sensu-plugin, it is effectively deprecated by the introduction of native silencing as described in this document.

-Native silencing offers the following advantages over the stash-based silencing model which preceded it:
+Sensu's new built-in or "native" silencing offers the following advantages over the stash-based silencing model which preceded it:

-* Lower overhead - does not require forking a handler process to access the API
+* Works for any type of handler: pipe, TCP, UDP, transport, etc.
-* Works for any handler regardless of language; no dependency on sensu-plugin or similar libraries.
+* Works for any pipe handler regardless of language; no dependency on sensu-plugin or similar libraries.
 * Handlers can opt out of silencing via configuration ([see `handle_silenced` attribute][5].).
 * Silencing can be applied to clients not yet registered with the system by targeting subscriptions instead of client names.
 * Silencing entries can be automatically removed once the corresponding check returns OK
+* Lower overhead - does not require forking a handler process to access the API

+### Migrating from stash-based silencing

+Most Sensu operators are likely familiar with silencing alerts via a browser-based dashboard like Uchiwa or the Sensu Enterprise Dashboard.
+As of Uchiwa 0.18 and Sensu Enterprise Console 2.0, these dashboards now use the `/silenced` API in lieu of the `/stashes` API.

+Even after upgrading both Sensu and the dashboard to take advantage of the /silenced API, handler plugins will continue to query the `/stashes` API and honor stashes under the `silence` path.

+As a result, we recommend that:

+* Sensu API and Server be updated prior to upgrading Uchiwa or Sensu Enterprise Console
+* Any existing entries under `/stashes/silence` be recreated via the `/silenced` API prior to upgrading Uchiwa or Sensu Enterprise Console
+* All entries in `/stashes/silence` be deleted via the `/stashes` API before upgrading Uchiwa or Sensu Enterprise Console.

+_NOTE: We recommend that any custom tooling which uses `/stashes/silence` be upgraded to use the new `/silenced` API, and that all stashes under `/stashes/silence` be deleted before upgrading to Uchiwa 0.18+ or Sensu Enterprise Console 2.0+_

 ## How does silencing work?